microsoft/pxt-adafruit/docs/gdb.md

 Also, solder (or attach using crocs) similar cables to GND and 3.3V.
 These two are not strictly necessary, if you connect USB to both programmer and the board - they will share ground through the computer and the board will take power from the computer.
+  - **Correction:** It doesn't always work to have common GND through the USB.
+Ask Michal for more info, or refer to the alternative doc linked above.

 Connect the small `TGT_DBG` Cortex Debug controller on the IBDAP to the 10-to-20-pin converter (included with IBDAP).
 Then connect pins you soldered to VCC (1), SWDIO (7), SWDCLK (9), and GND (eg to 20).